 Liposuction is done through a small puncture hole that is usually hidden in a natural fold of the body.
 The incision itself can be as small as 1/8th of an inch.
 The area to be suctioned is then infiltrated with a solution containing medicines that reduce bleeding and postoperative pain.
 This is why large amounts of fat can be removed with little blood loss and no need for hospitalization.

 It depends on how much liposuction you need.
 Local anesthesia, IV sedation, or general anesthesia can all be used for this surgery.
 In all cases, the local injections of the tumescent solution are used whether or not you are asleep.
-With the tumescent technique, requirements for IV sedation or general anesthetic are decreased, and thus there is less risk of side effects as a result of these anesthetics.
-Some patients are very uncomfortable about being awake during the procedure, and in such situations, it is best to opt for general anesthesia.
+With the tumescent technique, requirements for IV sedation or general anesthesia are decreased, so there is less risk of side effects as a result of these anesthetics.
+Some patients are very uncomfortable about being awake during the procedure, and, in such situations, it is best to opt for general anesthesia.

 After male liposuction surgery, you will have a moderate amount of drainage from the liposuction incisions.
-You will need to rest for the first 2 or 3 days, but most people are up and about shortly after surgery.
+You will need to rest for the first 2-3 days, but most people are up and about shortly after surgery.
 We generally recommend our patients take off 5-7 days from work.
 Heavy lifting and exercising should be avoided in the first 2 weeks.
 Your body will tell you when you are ready to get back into your regular exercise routine.
-You will need to wear support garments for approximately 4 to 6 weeks after surgery.
+You will need to wear support garments for approximately 4-6 weeks after surgery.
 This helps in the attachment of the skin back to the underlying tissues after liposuction and reduces the chance of fluid collection under the skin.
 During this interval, you may remove the garment to shower and rest your skin for short periods of time.
 There will be some numbness associated with Virginia male liposuction surgery.
-This numbness usually persists for about 4 to 6 weeks.
+This numbness usually persists for about 4-6 weeks.
 Minor lumps and irregularities are common after liposuction.
-These irregularities are related to accumulations of fluid in certain areas of the subcutaneous fatty layer of the skin, as a result of either infiltration of the fluid or as a result of the trauma associated with liposuction.
-Irregularities even out after the first 2 or 3 weeks of surgery.
-Minor asymmetry between the two sides of the body can be seen after liposuction.
+These irregularities are related to accumulations of fluid in certain areas of the subcutaneous fatty layer of the skin as a result of either infiltration of the fluid or as a result of the trauma associated with liposuction.
+Irregularities even out after the first 2-3 weeks of surgery.
+Minor asymmetry between the 2 sides of the body can be seen after liposuction.
 This is related to accumulations of fluid or trauma related to the operation.
-These asymmetries usually resolve within 2 to 3 weeks after the surgery.
+These asymmetries usually resolve within 2-3 weeks after the surgery.